 We are often told how valuable earthworms are for our gardens with their soil-enriching abilities—but are they truly beneficial?
 Let’s have a quick look at their history in North America and what this means both for gardeners and conservationists.

-While the benefit of earthworms is not entirely a garden myth, there are concerns about these creatures for gardeners around the world.
+While the benefit of earthworms is not entirely a garden myth, there are concerns that can affect the future of our forests.

 Earthworms in the Garden